hashobject/blog.hashobject.com/resources/posts/20130615-tips-for-running-clojure-webapp-on-amazon-beanstalk.md

 Sometimes you need to force HTTPS traffic for everything.
 So e.x. if user requests page on http://example.com you want to redirect him on https://example.com.

-You can setup proxy to do that.
+You can setup proxy to do just that.

-I was able to achieve that with this sample ring middleware:
+I was able to achieve this with a sample ring middleware:

 ```clojure